Volume Climax Patterns in VSA

 Main limitation: a volume climax can mark exhaustion, absorption, emotional participation, or continuation pressure.
 The label does not decide which one is happening.
 The later market response has to do that work.

 A common mistake is to see a large volume bar and immediately assume that the move is finished.
-That reading is too fast.
-A market can print very high volume because the prior trend is attracting late participation, because larger participants are active, or because liquidity is temporarily concentrated at one point.
+That reading is too fast because very high volume can appear during late participation, active absorption, forced activity, or still-efficient continuation.

 How to Read Volume Climax Through Effort and Result